 Recently, PRC government has taken steps to limit the method and manner that the internet companies may apply when using the algorithms.
 For instance, the CAC, together with eight other governmental authorities, jointly issued the Guidelines on Strengthening the Comprehensive Regulation of Algorithms for Internet Information Services on September 17, 2021, which provides that daily monitoring of data use, application scenarios and effects of algorithms shall be carried out by the relevant regulators, and security assessments of algorithms shall be conducted by the relevant regulators.
 The guidelines also provide that an algorithm filing system shall be established, and classified security management of algorithms shall be promoted.
 In addition, the CAC issued the Administrative Provisions on Algorithm Recommendation of Internet Information Services on December 31, 2021, effective on March 1, 2022, which provides that algorithms recommendation service providers are not allowed to use algorithms to register false user accounts, block information, give excessive recommendations, and that users should be given the option to easily turn off algorithm recommendation services.
-To comply with the Administrative Provisions on Algorithm Recommendation of Internet Provisions on Algorithm Recommendation Services, we may need to further adjust our business and operations.
+To comply with the Administrative Provisions on Algorithm Recommendation of Internet Information for the easily turn off algorithm recommendation services.
+To comply with the Administrative Provisions on Algorithm Recommendation of Internet Information of Internet Information of Internet Information for the easily turn off algorithm recommendation services, we may need to further adjust our business and operations.
 And the impact on our business operations is still substantially uncertain since this rule is relatively new and uncertainties still exist in relation to its interpretation.